metablaster/WindowsFirewallRuleset/README.md

     cd WindowsFirewallRuleset-master
     ```

-7. To see current execution policy run following command:\
+7. To see current execution policy type the following command and hit enter:\
 (**hint:** *you can use `TAB` key to auto complete commands*)

     ```powershell